novincode/ratepress-templates/README.md

 ---

-Made with ❤️ by the RatePress Community
+Made with ❤️ by the RateKit Community